pH meters

 A typical pH meter has two basic components: the meter itself,

-which can be a moving-coil meter or
+which can be a moving-coil meter (one with a pointer that moves against a scale) or

 a digital meter (one with a numeric display), and either one or two probes that you insert into

-electrical circuit); if you have only one probe, both of the two
+article), each one is a separate electrode; if you have only one probe, both of the two

-aren't like normal electrodes (simple pieces of metal wire); each one
+The electrodes aren't like normal electrodes (simple pieces of metal wire); each one

 is a mini chemical set in its own right.
 The electrode that does the